sstagnaro/rht-contrib/do180/manage-pod/README.md

 Storing signatures
 0385e9628b5e349b931c138fd550d7c40cb78a7ed2ec8a4a7a71deace805a9ea
 ```
-We can briefly test the database readiness:
+We can briefly test the database readiness checking the exit status of a simple query:
 ```
-$ sudo podman logs db | grep 'ready for connections' 2021-02-27T16:49:50.992272Z 0 [Note] /opt/rh/rh-mysql57/root/usr/libexec/mysqld: ready for connections.
+$ sudo podman exec db bash -c 'mysql -u root -e "SELECT 1" &> /dev/null'; echo $?
+0
 ```
 and finally create the WordPress container.
-Notice that the environment variable `WORDPRESS_DB_HOST` is pointing to port 3306 on localhost.
+Notice that the environment variable `WORDPRESS_DB_HOST` is pointing to port 3306 on 127.0.0.1 address.
 This because containers in the same pod shares the same network namespace, thus they refer to each other on a certain port on localhost.

 ```
 $ sudo podman run -d --name wp \